Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 obtain recognition of exemption.
 In this event, you should submit information

-showing that your organization is a church, synagogue, association or convention
+showing that your organization is a church, synagogue, association or

-of a church, and that it is carrying out the functions of a
+integral part of a church, and that it is carrying out the functions of a

 church.